caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 +++

 This post is about [pyintercept](https://github.com/caioariede/pyintercept).
-A tool that I created to intercept functions in Python scripts without its source code.
-It patches the bytecode before executing it.
+A tool that I created to intercept function calls in Python scripts without modifying its source code.
+It basically patches the bytecode before executing it.

 # A little history